OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 - To Blocks: For woodPillar50, woodCNRRound, and woodCNRRoundTop the reinforced wooden & metalwood versions needed to be created so they could upgrade through those versions.

 - Reduced economic value of Vehicles (so they cost less than 350,000 dukes.)

+Added in v1.2:
+- To Traders: Bicycle (rarely and low level), Lockers (that were missed before), Control Panels.

+- To Recipes: woodQuarter, removed TV and LargeTV recipes (seemed out of place and sold at Traders).

+- Other: No new blocks, but removed some stuff we used to fix that they fixed in 17.3.
+Also, increased Trader swap number and max number to further accomodate the decorative items.
+And some general code clean-up for more cross-mod compatibility.
+Adding the Read-Me to the Zip not too.